semmi88/semmi88.github.io/book_reviews/ddia.md

  - raw CPU power is the not limiting factor
  - the primary challenge is data - data quantity, data procesing speed, data complexity

-The books consists of three parts:
- - Part 1 - focused on data storage & retrieval on a single machine (Chapters 1-4)
- - Part 2 - data storage & retrieval on multiple machines (Chapters 5-9)
- - Part 3 - building derived data systems - with batch & stream processing (Chapters 10-12)

 Big questions/hard problems:
 1. How to handle load?
  - indexes to speed up reads (range queries? hot indexes?)